nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 directly by editing that data file.

 <div markdown="span" class="alert alert-warning">:exclamation: **Caution:**
-If your changes to the data file makes its format invalid, AddressBook will discard all data and start with an empty data file at the next run.
+If your changes to the data file makes its format invalid, Notor will discard all data and start with an empty data file at the next run.
 </div>

 ### Archiving data files `[coming in v2.0]`